 We pursue breaking the backbone of generational poverty where the captives of destiny, the marginalised, shall become the frontliners.

-The purpose is to form a community based strategic group for the empowerment of widows to learn how to make a henceforth independent and gainful living to cater for themselves and their children.
-It will also provide a voice platform for action on the concerns of widows, social justice, poverty reduction and sustainable development practices.
+The purpose is to form a community-based strategic group for the empowerment of widows to learn how to make an independent and gainful living to cater for themselves and their children.
+It will also provide a voice platform for action on the concerns of widows, social justice, poverty reduction, and sustainable development practices.

-The inspiration came from the manner in which many widows are unjustly and unfairly treated in this part of the world coupled with the increasingly earlier age in which women are becoming widows as a result of accidents, armed conflicts and very dangerous infectious diseases including- but not limited to- HIV and Ebola, living them to educate their children single-handedly.
+The inspiration came from the manner in which many widows are unjustly and unfairly treated in this part of the world, coupled with the increasingly earlier age at which women are becoming widows as a result of accidents, armed conflicts, and very dangerous infectious diseases including, but not limited to, HIV and Ebola, leaving them to educate their children single-handedly.

 Our philosophy is based on the reality that every human being is a unique individual and that we all have a right to good health and basic needs and should access means to a comfortable life in one way or another.

-This will be done through training centers and micro financing agencies and a scholarship program for their children to make it to school.
+This will be done through training centres, micro-financing agencies, and a scholarship programme for their children to attend school.

-The Board of Trustees of the Cosmopolitan Aid Foundation, led by Dr. Emmanuel Yao Voado, MD., the Founder, will select the Management Committee that will see to the day to day administration of the centre.
+The Board of Trustees of the Cosmopolitan Aid Foundation, led by Dr Emmanuel Yao Voado, MD, the Founder, will select the Management Committee that will oversee the day-to-day administration of the centre.
 He is a Ghanaian neurosurgeon trained in Cuba.
 He was the medical doctor who first opened a neurosurgical service in the country of Belize.
-He practiced there for 5 years and worked in the United States of America for 6 years before relocating to Africa in September, 2013.
+He practised there for 5 years and worked in the United States of America for 6 years before relocating to Africa in September 2013.
 He is working diligently on the cure of Spinal Cord Injuries.

 The headquarters of the Cosmopolitan Widows Empowerment Centre will be located in Bundase in the Greater Accra Region.

-Ghana is located in Western Africa and borders Burkina Faso, Cote d’Ivoire, and Togo.
-This country occupies a total area of 238,533 square kilometers and has a population of approximately 29,786,408 as of January 5, 2019.
-The population of West Africa is estimated at 387,246,061 people as of January 8, 2019.
+Ghana is located in West Africa and borders Burkina Faso, Cote d’Ivoire, and Togo, occupying a total area of 238,533 square kilometers and a population of approximately 34.8 million as of July 2024.
+The population of West Africa is estimated at 451.5 million people as of August 2024.

 Formed from the merger of the British colony of the Gold Coast and the Togoland trust territory, Ghana in 1957 became the first sub-Saharan country in colonial Africa to gain its independence.
 Ghana endured a series of coups before Lt.
-Jerry RAWLINGS took power in 1981 and banned political parties.
-After approving a new constitution and restoring multiparty politics in 1992, RAWLINGS won presidential elections in 1992 and 1996 but was constitutionally prevented from running for a third term in 2000.
-John KUFUOR of the opposition New Patriotic Party (NPP) succeeded him and was reelected in 2004.
-John Atta MILLS of the National Democratic Congress won the 2008 presidential election and took over as head of state, but he died in July 2012 and was constitutionally succeeded by his vice president, John Dramani MAHAMA, who subsequently won the December 2012 presidential election.
-In 2016, however, Nana Addo Dankwa AKUFO-ADDO of the NPP defeated MAHAMA, marking the third time that the Ghana’s presidency has changed parties since the return to democracy.
+Jerry Rawlings took power in 1981 and banned political parties.
+After approving a new constitution and restoring multiparty politics in 1992, Rawlings won presidential elections in 1992 and 1996 but was constitutionally prevented from running for a third term in 2000.
+John Kufuor of the opposition New Patriotic Party (NPP) succeeded him and was re-elected in 2004.
+John Atta Mills of the National Democratic Congress won the 2008 presidential election and took over as head of state, but he died in July 2012 and was constitutionally succeeded by his vice president, John Dramani Mahama, who subsequently won the December 2012 presidential election.
+In 2016 and again in 2020, Nana Addo Dankwa Akufo-Addo of the NPP defeated Mahama, marking the third time that Ghana’s presidency has changed parties since the return to democracy.

 Economy:

 As of 2018, key economic concerns facing the government include the lack of affordable electricity, lack of a solid domestic revenue base, and the high debt burden.
-The AKUFO-ADDO administration has made some progress by committing to fiscal consolidation, but much work is still to be done.
+The Akufo-Addo administration has made some progress by committing to fiscal consolidation, but much work is still to be done.
 Ghana signed a $920 million extended credit facility with the IMF in April 2015 to help it address its growing economic crisis.
 The IMF fiscal targets require Ghana to reduce the deficit by cutting subsidies, decreasing the bloated public sector wage bill, strengthening revenue administration, boosting tax revenues, and improving the health of Ghana’s banking sector.
-Priorities for the new administration include rescheduling some of Ghana’s $31 billion debt, stimulating economic growth, reducing inflation, and stabilizing the currency.
-Prospects for new oil and gas production and follow through on tighter fiscal management are likely to help Ghana’s economy in 2018.
+Priorities for the new administration include rescheduling some of Ghana’s $31 billion debt, stimulating economic growth, reducing inflation, and stabilising the currency.
+Prospects for new oil and gas production and follow-through on tighter fiscal management are likely to help Ghana’s economy in 2023.

 GDP - composition, by end use: